Collecting and Material Culture

 montefiore thanet orphanage visit

-This conference explores the objectives, consequences and diverse national cultures of Jewish philanthropy in Britain and Europe in the late nineteenth and early twentieth century.
-Read more about the conference here.
+This conference, which was held in June 2024, explored the objectives, consequences and diverse national cultures of Jewish philanthropy in Britain and Europe in the late nineteenth and early twentieth century.